13 Routing traffic using the Gateway API

 - Traffic routing, mirroring, and splitting

-In the previous chapter, you learned how to expose Services externally using the Ingress resource.
+In the previous chapter, you learned how to expose services externally using the Ingress resource.
 However, the features supported by the standard Ingress API are limited.
-For real-world applications, you’re forced to use non-standard extensions provided by your chosen Ingress implementation.
-As an alternative, a new API has now been introduced: the Gateway API.
+For real-world applications, you have to use nonstandard extensions provided by your chosen Ingress implementation.
+As an alternative, a new API has been introduced—the Gateway API.

-The purpose of the Gateway API is to provide users with a broader set of capabilities to expose Kubernetes Services to the outside world through one or more gateway proxies.
+The Gateway API provides users with a broader set of capabilities for making Kubernetes Services accessible to the outside world by routing them through one or more gateway proxies.
 These proxies support not only HTTP and TLS, but also generic TCP and UDP Services.
-So while Ingress is an L7 proxy, the Gateway API supports proxies down to L4.
+So, while Ingress is an L7 proxy, the Gateway API supports proxies down to L4.
 In this chapter, you’ll learn more about this new API.

-Before you begin, create the kiada Namespace, change to the Chapter13/ directory, and apply all the manifests in the SETUP/ directory by running the following commands:
+Before we begin, create the kiada Namespace, switch to the Chapter13/ directory, and apply all the manifests in the SETUP/ directory by running the following commands:

 $ kubectl create ns kiada $ kubectl config set-context --current --namespace kiada $ kubectl apply -f SETUP -R